foss-for-synopsys-dwc-arc-processors/tensorflow/tensorflow/lite/micro/tools/make/targets/arc/README.md

 #### Digilent Adept 2 System Software Package

-If you wish to use the MetaWare Debugger to debug your code, you need to also install the Digilent Adept 2 software, which includes the necessary drivers for connecting to the targets.
+To use the MetaWare Debugger to debug your code, you need to also install the Digilent Adept 2 software, which includes the necessary drivers for connecting to the targets.
 This is available from oficial [Digilent site](https://reference.digilentinc.com/reference/software/adept/start?redirect=1#software_downloads).